 In October, our Executive Director, Jill Stoebner, was invited to be interviewed on Keloland Living.
 In her conversation with Gary Weckwerth, Stoebner highlighted how we serve the Sioux Falls community, how we got started, and how the conversation between caregivers and children after the death of a loved one can happen.
 Watch the interview now.

 The saying “Sad isn’t bad” may seem straightforward, but the death of a loved one often leaves us feeling confused and alone.
 Our name serves as a gentle reminder that it’s okay to feel sad after the death of a loved one.
 How do we do that?
 The grief we feel after the death of… Continue reading What do we do at Sad Isn’t Bad?

 When you scroll past our name for the first time, it may seem like just a nice maxim, but, after looking again, you realize our organization’s name is actually a statement: “Sad Isn’t Bad.”
-I’m sure you’re thinking, “What the heck?
+I’m sure you’re thinking, “What?
 That’s an odd thing to call an organization,” but hear us out.
-We call… Continue reading Why are we called “Sad Isn’t Bad?”
+We call ourselves Sad… Continue reading Why are we called “Sad Isn’t Bad?”